 2 - 12111 86th Ave., Surrey, V3W 3H8

 Open 7 days 9am - 6pm

-See Metro Vancouver Recycling for a complete list of recycling locations (Website.
-New window.)
-But, if you require more help, leave a message for us at 604-591-4508 or eMail us at email@example.com .
+See Metro Vancouver Recycling for a .
+But, if you require more help, call us at 604-501-5050 or email us at firstname.lastname@example.org .